Freelancing Success Story

 Can you please give us a few details about yourself?

-My real name is Adria but go by Haryana online.
+My real name is said but go by Haryana online.
 I’m a student, pursuing a distance learning Social Work bachelor’s degree at a Romanian University, but currently live in Italy.
 I started freelancing during my first year of college when I realized it was close to impossible to keep a full-time job AND focus on my studies and hobbies.
+I have strong command over elements of communication Process.

 What made you start freelancing?